 Elspeth and Chase comes into the room, discussing the last episode of Supernatural.
 She listens to their muffled voices from the warm darkness of her shelter.
 They are getting ready for bed, talking in low voices about Sam and Dean and someone called Castiel.

 Angels, Demons… do they also exist?
 If all Derek told her when they were kids is true, then who knows?
 And what about vampires?
 Ghosts?
 And fairies?
 Her head spins as she tries to process it all.
 Why doesn’t the whole getting-abducted-and-impregnated-by-aliens business seem so farfetched?
-Something is stirring in her memories and she vaguely remembers a summer long ago, in Monte Vista.* How come she had forgotten all about it?
+Something is stirring in her memories and she vaguely remembers a summer long ago, in Monte Aquila.* How come she had forgotten all about it?
 She even took pictures!
 She has to ask Derek if he still has got them…

 And what about the time machine!?!
 She can just imagine what would happen if the military get their hands on it.
 They would never release M. Vargas.
 They would just keep him locked up until he revealed all his secrets.
 She winces.